novoalab/codonAutocorrelation/README.md

 ## Contact

-If you have any doubts/questions/concerns, please contact: eva.novoa@crg.eu.
+If you have any doubts/questions/concerns, please contact: evamaria.novoa@gmail.com.
 Thanks!